Seerist Report · 20 May 2026

 Largest field in history.

 The United States, Canada, and Mexico will co-host the 2026 FIFA World Cup from 11 June to 19 July.
-The United States will stage the majority of games — 78 matches across 11 host cities — compared to 13 each in Canada and Mexico.
+The United States will stage the majority of games: 78 matches across 11 host cities, compared with 13 each in Canada and Mexico.
 Dallas alone will host 9 matches, more than any other city.

 The tournament will attract millions of visitors and substantial commercial activity.
 Its scale and international profile will amplify a range of operational and security risks: geopolitical tensions, complex cross-border coordination, and elevated protest activity across all three host nations.